 The most important step you can take to prevent payroll discrepancies (and many other issues) is making sure new employees are inputted correctly into your HR system.

 Accounting departments need to track employees’ vacation and sick days.
-Not only is this information important for the company’s records, it’s also needed for government regulations.
+Not only is this information important for the company’s records but it’s also needed for government regulations.
 Businesses legally must offer their employees a certain amount of paid sick leave based on the hours they’ve worked.
 Tracking multiple employees can become complicated and lead to frustration for the employer — especially when there are different types of absences like paid time off, sick leave and sabbaticals.

 Employee payroll deductions are wages an employer withholds from employees’ total earnings to pay for taxes and benefits.
 These can include income tax, Social Security tax, 401(k) contributions and health insurance.
-Managing these deductions can become difficult, since many federal and state laws apply to such deductions.
+Managing these deductions can become difficult since many federal and state laws apply to such deductions.
 Employees also have some say in how much is withdrawn from their pay, adding to potential complications.

 Overtime is when any full-time employee works more than the normal 40 hours in a workweek.
 Federal and state laws require employers to pay overtime for these workers.
 The rate you must pay them depends on the state or city where your company resides.
-Typically, overtime is an additional 50% of the employee’s hourly wage, also known as “time-and-a-half.”
+Typically, overtime is an additional 50 percent of the employee’s hourly wage, also known as “time-and-a-half.”
 As the overtime increases, so does the rate an employee legally needs to be paid.

-Many small businesses use different types of employees, including full-time, part-time and temporary workers, as well as freelance contractors.
+Many small businesses use different types of employees, including full-time, part-time and temporary workers as well as freelance contractors.
 Companies must ensure that they properly classify each type of employee for tax purposes.
 A mistake could mean underpaying on taxes, which will cause issues with the IRS and result in costly fines.

 Factors such as overtime, paid time off, commissions, bonuses and rate changes can be challenging to track.
-If you do miscalculate pay for one of your employees, you must offer that employee retro pay on their next paycheck to compensate for the lost wages.
+If you miscalculate pay for one of your employees, you must offer that employee retro pay on their next paycheck to compensate for the lost wages.
 If miscalculations become a common occurrence, the employee may form a negative opinion of your company.

 “To prevent miscalculated pay, you want to make sure your payroll process goes through a rigorous approval process that involves several individuals,” Peterson said.
-“This process may seem cumbersome, but it ensures everything is entered correctly before checks are processed.”
+“This process may seem cumbersome but it ensures everything is entered correctly before checks are processed.”

 All companies need to adhere to strict schedules for accounting.
 If you miss a payroll deadline, it can result in an employee not getting paid on time.
 This mishap could cause a complete loss of wages, depending on expense policies.
 As with payroll tax deadlines, you need to be hypervigilant about meeting these due dates.

 “It’s important that your payroll department works closely with HR to ensure all state laws and regulations are being followed,” Peterson said.
-“HR professionals are keyed in to the Department of Labor laws that impact the state or states your business operates in.”
+“HR professionals are keyed into the Department of Labor laws that impact the state or states your business operates in.”

 One of the best ways to prevent common payroll discrepancies is to use payroll and HR software.
-Here are some ways HR software can help you avoid errors:
+Here are some ways HR software can help you avoid errors.

 Once all the relevant information is in the system, the software does all of the major calculations for you.
 This prevents common blunders like miscalculating information or forgetting to make adjustments.
 In the event of any errors, the payroll software will alert managers to the discrepancy.

 HR software keeps all of your employees’ financial information safe.
-Because the software uses security measures like two-factor authentication, data encryption, and security certifications, payroll data is more secure with one of these systems than with a manual process.
+Because the software uses security measures like two-factor authentication, data encryption and security certifications, payroll data is more secure with one of these systems than with a manual process.